Coal Porters: History

 Nine full-length albums and two EPs are credited to the Coal Porters.
-Their last release, No. 6, appeared in September 2016 on the Prima label, distributed in the UK by Proper and in the USA by Burnside.
+Their last release, No. 6, appeared in September 2016 on the Prima label, distributed in the UK by Proper and in the US by Burnside.
 Producer John Wood, best known for his work with Fairport Convention, John Martyn, Cat Stevens, Sandy Denny, Nick Drake, the Incredible String Band, Pink Floyd, Nico and Squeeze, was at the controls at Strongroom Studios in London, with Simon Filiali co-credited for engineering.
 Wood mixed the release and Andy Miles and Simon Heyworth mastered the project at the Super Audio Mastering facility in Devon, UK.

 No. 6 offers 9 tracks written by band members and a bluegrass rethinking of The Only Ones' Another Girl, Another Planet.
 Included among the tracks are Griffin's tribute to The Ramones, The Day The Last Ramone Died, Herd's Save Me From The Storm and Peacock's Play A Tune.
 The other tracks are Shelter From The Storm, The Blind Bartender, Chopping The Garlic, Salad Days, Unhappy Anywhere, Train No. 10-0-5 and The Old Style Prison Break.
 The album title reflects the number of releases the Coal Porters have issued since shifting from their country-rock beginnings to alternative bluegrass.

 Their preceding album, Find The One, from 2012, also offers 10 tracks written by various band members, as well as covers of David Bowie's Heroes and the Rolling Stones' Paint It, Black.
 Richard Thompson joins the Coal Porters on the song Hush U Babe/Burnham Thorpe, and famed BBC presenter Brian Matthew provides a guest introduction to Griffin's Ask Me Again.
 Among the other tracks are Red-Eyed & Blue, Brand New Home, The BetseyTrotwood, Gospel Shore and You Only Miss Her When She's Gone.

 Durango, the Coal Porters' 2010 compact disc, also appeared on the Prima label.
 Ed Stasium recorded the 12-track CD in Durango, Colorado, the Southern Colorado town for which the album is named.
 Songs include No More Chains, Roadkill Breakdown featuring Tim O'Brien as guest mandolinist, and Peter Rowan's Moonlight Midnight, with Rowan joining the Coal Porters for the session.